 EK 9 was purchased by the Eastman Kodak Company in 1971 and was delivered to the Kodak Park Railroad in November of that year to serve the sprawling film and camera manufacturing facility in Rochester.
 After serving the industrial railroad for more than 25 years, the museum was fortunate to obtain a second donation of a historic locomotive from the Eastman Kodak Company.
 On October 14, 1997, the locomotive was given to the museum by Kodak in an official ceremony at the museum.
 No. 9 joins former Eastman Kodak Company GE 80-tonner No. 6 which has served as the backbone of the museum’s diesel fleet for more than 20 years.

 The unit saw limited service on the museum’s railroad during the warmer months until being drained for the winter.
-The unit is currently stored pending a repair to the main air reservoir.
-We are interested in returning the locomotive to its original Eastman Kodak paint to pay tribute to one of Rochester’s primary industries.
+The unit is currently stored pending a repair to the main air reservoir, draft gear, and wheel profiles.
 The Rochester & Genesee Valley Railroad Museum would like to thank the Eastman Kodak Company for their generous donation and continued support of our organization and museum.

 - 1,000hp Alco 539T prime mover

 - Genesee & Wyoming #44 (1971)

 - Donated to Rochester Chapter NRHS in 1997

 All is quiet until we hear the click of the Control switch followed by the fuel pump switch.
 After the fuel pressure is up, the engine start button is pressed and EK9’s Alco 539 engine roars to life.